osu-crypto/libOTe/README.md

 ### Linking

- When using libOTe in an external project, you will need to include the following:
+ You can either `make install` on linux or link libOTe's source tree.
+In the latter case, you will need to include the following:
 1) .../libOTe
 2) .../libOTe/cryptoTools
 3) .../libOTe/cryptoTools/thirdparty/linux/boost